geb/geb/doc/manual/src/chapters/060-configuration.md

 # Configuration

 Geb provides a configuration mechanism that allows you to control various aspects of Geb in a flexible way.
+At the heart of this is the [Configuration][configuration-api] object, which the [Browser][browser-api] and other objects query at runtime.

+There are three general mechanisms for influencing configuration; *system properties*, *config script* and the *build adapter*.

+## Mechanisms

-## The Config Script
+### The Config Script

-Geb's default behaviour is to load a ConfigSlurper script named `geb-conf.groovy` from the *default package* of the **executing thread's context class loader** as the source of the configuration values.
-In a Grails project, the `test/functional` directory is a good place for this.
-If you are using a build tool such as Gradle or Maven that has the concept of test “resources”, then that directory is a suitable place.
+Geb attempts to load a [ConfigSlurper][configslurper] script named `geb-conf.groovy` from the *default package* of the **executing thread's context class loader** as the source of the configuration values.
+In other words, in the root of a directory that is on the classpath.

+> In a Grails project, the `test/functional` directory is a good place for this.
+If you are using a build tool such as [Gradle](http://gradle.org/) or [Maven](http://maven.apache.org/) that has the concept of test “resources”, then that directory is a suitable place.

-### Environment Sensitivity
+#### Environment Sensitivity

-The Groovy [ConfigSlurper][configslurper] mechanism has built in support for environment sensitive configuration, and Geb leverages this by using the `geb.env` system property to determine the environment to load the configuration file with.
-You can potentially use this mechanism to configure different drivers (i.e. actual browsers) based on the designated “Geb environment”.
+The Groovy [ConfigSlurper][configslurper] mechanism has built in support for environment sensitive configuration, and Geb leverages this by using the `geb.env` system property to determine the environment to use.
+An effective use of this mechanism is to configure different drivers (i.e. actual browsers) based on the designated Geb “environment” (concrete details on how to do this further down).

 How you set the environment system property is going to be dependent on the build system you are using.
 For example, when using Grails you could control the Geb environment by specifying it on the command line…

     grails -Dgeb.env=windows test-app functional:

+Other build environments will allow you to do this in different ways.

+### System Properties

+Some config options can be specified by system properties.
+In general, config options specified by system properties will _override_ values set in the config script.
+See the config options below for which options are controllable via system properties.

+### Build Adapter

+The build adapter mechanism exists to allow Geb to integrate with development/build environments that logically dictate config options.
+For example, Grails dictates what the base url and directory for reports should be set to and the Geb plugin for Grails uses the build adapter mechanism to set this up.

+This mechanism works by loading the name of the class (fully qualified) by the system property `geb.build.adapter` that must implement the [BuildAdapter](api/geb-core/geb/buildadapter/BuildAdapter.html) interface.
+Currently, the build adapter can only influence the base url to use, and the location of the reports directory.

+If the `geb.build.adapter` system property is not explicitly set, it defaults to [`geb.buildadapter.SystemPropertiesBuildAdapter`](api/geb-core/geb/buildadapter/SystemPropertiesBuildAdapter.html).
+As you can probably deduce, this default implementation uses system properties to specify values, so is usable in most circumstances.
+See the linked API doc for the details of the specific system properties it looks for.

+> Note that while the default build adapter uses system properties, it should not be considered to be the same as system property configuration due to values in the config script taking precedence over the build adapter which is not true for system properties.

-### Config Options
+## Config Options

-#### Driver Implementation
+### Driver Implementation

-The driver to use is specified by the key `driver`.
+The driver to use is specified by the config key `driver`, or the system property `geb.driver`.

+#### Factory Closure

-It can be a closure that when invoked, with no arguments, returns an instance of [WebDriver][webdriver-api] …
+In the config script it can be a closure that when invoked with no arguments returns an instance of [WebDriver][webdriver-api] …

     import org.openqa.selenium.firefox.FirefoxDriver

     driver = { new FireFoxDriver() }

-Or can be the fully qualified name of a class that implements [WebDriver][webdriver-api] (it will be constructed with no arguments) …

-    driver = "org.openqa.selenium.firefox.FirefoxDriver"

-Or it can be one of the following short names; `ie`, `htmlunit`, `firefox` or `chrome`.
-These will be implicitly expanded to their fully qualified class names …

-    driver = "firefox"
+This is the preferred mechanism, as it allows the most control over the drivers creation and configuration.

-You can use the environment sensitivity to configure different drivers per environment …
+You can use the [ConfigSlurper][configslurper] mechanism's environment sensitivity to configure different drivers per environment …

     import org.openqa.selenium.firefox.FirefoxDriver